Xorlent/Microsoft-NPS-to-Syslog/README.md

 3. Extract the .ZIP to a single directory
 4. Edit NPS-Syslog-Config.xml to match your environment settings
 5. Once you are familiar with the operation and have successfully backfilled your logs, you can create a scheduled task
+    - Open Computer Management and create a local user account with a strong password and no group memberships beyond, "Users"
+    - Open mmc.exe and load the Local Group Policy Snap-In.
+      - Add the user you created to the, “Log on as a batch job” right.
+      - This can be found in Computer Configuration->Windows Settings->Local Policies->User Rights Assignments
     - Configure a trigger of, "At startup."
     - Configure a command of, "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe"
     - Set the execution argument to, "-File C:\Path\To\Install\ParseNPSLogs.ps1"
+    - Configure the task to run as the local user you created

 ### Execution
 - On first run, you will likely want to backfill data from logs currently in place on the NPS server.